aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/07-publication/index.md

 To create more versions of your plugin in the future, you'll call on the [`createVersion` function](https://github.com/aragon/osx/blob/develop/packages/contracts/src/framework/plugin/repo/PluginRepo.sol#L128) from the `PluginRepo` instance of your plugin.
 When you publish your plugin, you'll be able to find the address of your plugin's `PluginRepo` instance within the transaction data.

-To deploy your plugin, follow the [steps in the osx-plugin-template-hardhat](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/README.md#deployment).
+To deploy your plugin, follow the steps in the [`osx-plugin-template-hardhat` README.md](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/README.md#deployment).